 Digbeth Dining Club

 Address: Lower Trinity St, Deritend, Birmingham B9 4AG

 If you are a food lover, a visit to Digbeth Dining Club (DDC) is a must!
 One of the best things to do in Birmingham is to go on a food trip to the hip area of Birmingham.
 Tucked in the old warehouses in Digbeth (just at the back of the Bullring shopping centre near the bus station) is a nice food haven.

 I hope you’ll include Birmingham on your list of places to visit in England.
-There are definitely more things to do and see than just London.

 So go on and explore The Heart of England, here in the Midlands.